Max-109/Glance/README.md

 ##### Abstraction

-Glance uses `ModeStrategy` as the main abstraction for its runtime modes.
-The app has two main modes: `live` and `OCR`.

-In `live` mode, the app works with audio: it records speech, transcribes it, sends the text to the LLM, and returns an audio answer.
-In `OCR` mode, it works with the screen: it receives a screenshot or selected area and extracts text from it.
+Glance uses `ModeStrategy` to hide the details of its two runtime modes. `live` works with audio: record, transcribe, send to the LLM, then return speech. `OCR` works with the screen: capture an image and extract text.

 ```python
 class ModeStrategy(ABC):